 Section 1: General Introduction

-The general introduction should further elaborate on your Subject Line.
-Give the coach a bit more information about you as a player.
-Be sure to include your graduation year, the names of your club and high school teams, position(s) and jersey number.
+The general introduction should further elaborate on your subject line by giving the coach a bit more information about you as a player.
+Be sure to include your graduation year, the names of your club and high school teams, position(s), and jersey number.

 Example:

-My name is Christina Ordonez.
-I am a Center Back (#5) with NSA Fury and graduate in May 2022.
+My name is Christina Ordonez and I am a Center Back (#5) with NSA Fury, graduating in May 2024.

 Section 2: The Why

-In this next section, you should describe why you’re a fit for this coach, their program, and school.
-It’s essential to convey The Why to the coach — they should be intrigued by you, and want to learn more.
+In this next section, you should describe why you’re a fit for this coach, their program, and this school.
+They should be intrigued by you, and want to learn more about why you would be an asset to the team.
 Be sure to personalize this part of the email.
 That means providing specifics about yourself (bonus points for including a good GPA!), but you should also make it clear that you are familiar with the coach, their program, and the school in general.

 Example: